 We consider the need for attendant care services on a case by case basis.
 Support services are tailored to the individual, delivered in the right place at the right time.
 They enable clients to participate in valued social and economic roles and to live as independently as possible.
 We expect all disability support providers to uphold the principles of person-centred practice and to support clients in a manner that maintains their dignity, privacy and wellbeing.

 Who can provide attendant care?

 We can help fund disability service providers to deliver individual support to clients in their homes, in supported accommodation settings and in the community.
 Service providers must adhere to our Attendant Care policies and employ support workers who meet the minimum care standards specified in our Independent Review against Quality Standards (IRQS).

 What we can pay for

-We can help pay the reasonable cost of attendant care services, with approval, when required as a result of an accepted transport accident injury.
+We can pay the reasonable cost of attendant care services, with approval, when required as a result of an accepted transport accident injury.

-We can help pay the reasonable cost of attendant carer travel when accompanying a client to a transport accident injury related hospital, medical or rehabilitation appointment.
+We can pay the reasonable cost of attendant carer travel when accompanying a client to a transport accident injury related hospital, medical or rehabilitation appointment.
 Our approval is required before travel can be paid for a carer.

 The agency will need to submit a Support Plan that details the attendant care program expected to best meet the client’s individual support needs.

 We can help pay for daytime support for clients who require active provision of attendant care that is classified as:

 - Personal care: physical assistance with daily living tasks, as directed by the recommending occupational therapist/other allied health professional.
 Includes the provision of domestic services by the attendant carer in downtime between provision of personal care.